bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 3. If you don’t see a system folder when your Kindle is plugged in, you may have to tell your computer to show hidden system files.
 If you’re using Windows, you may also have to show protected operating system files.
 To do that, see [these instructions for Windows](https://www.howtogeek.com/howto/windows-vista/show-hidden-files-and-folders-in-windows-vista/) and [these instructions for Mac](https://www.lifewire.com/display-hidden-files-in-os-x-153332).

 4. Eject the Kindle from your computer using your system’s “Safely remove drive” option.
 Your ebook should now be visible!

+### How to install kepub.epub files on a Kobo:

+(Instructions copied from standardebooks.org)

+**Important:** Don’t use Calibre to transfer the kepub file!
+Calibre will apply its own conversion on top of our own conversion, making for strange results.

+1. Using a USB cable, connect your Kobo to the computer you downloaded [the kepub file][kobo download link] to.
+Your Kobo will appear as a USB drive that you can browse using your computer’s file manager.
+2. Navigate to the Kobo drive and drag and drop the kepub file in. *Don’t change the filename of the ebook!
+Kobo requires that the filename end in `.kepub.epub.`*
+3. Eject the Kobo from your computer using your system’s “Safely remove drive” option.
+Your ebook should now be visible!

 ## How can I help?